DennisWYH/bloomon-solution/README.md

 User can keep inputing new flower arrival information, and as long as the flower numbers reach the criterial to make a bonquet, a bonquet is made and print out via stdout.

-The application can be interrupted and exited by Contrl z.
+The application can be interrupted and exited by Contrl C.

 # Special attention
 This application is designed with the assumption that the the user will always input correctly according to the assignment instruction.